olliematthews/PoisonedRAG/README.md

 ##### Analysing the experiment results

-I leave it up to whoever is running the experiments to analyse the results, but there are some example scripts in "results/experiments/analysis.py".
+There is some code in "run/analysis" to analyse experiment results.
+Both files in there will run to generate the graphs shown in this README.

 ## Acknowledgement